jashezan/Useful-Code-and-Resoucres/README.md

-# javascript-miscellaneous
+# JavaScript Snippets

-Here are many javascript Code
+Here are some JavaScript Code collection to make life easier